A Beginner's Guide to Use HubSpot LinkedIn Integration in 2023

 The idea here is that both sales and marketing departments have different concepts of what they think is a hot lead if the criteria are subjective.

-Therefore, building an objective and quantitive framework of lead scoring by taking input of both sales and marketing departments will firstly, develop a very strong lead scoring model, and secondly, sales and marketing efforts will become streamlined and this will make it easier for both departments to understand their lead better from each others point of view.
+Therefore, building an objective and quantitative framework of lead scoring by taking input of both sales and marketing departments will firstly, develop a very strong lead scoring model.

 Firstly, you’ll be able to prioritize leads on how close they are to buying your service.
 By doing frequent follow-ups and investing more time in such leads you can cater to their needs promptly and efficiently.